PaperFanz/iort_endpoint/README.md

 This project uses the amazon embedded sdk (https://github.com/aws/aws-iot-device-sdk-embedded-C) to implement mqtt communication to IoT Core.
 At the moment, the program puts dummy data into a FreeRTOS queue and sends it to IoT Core.
+The stack allocation is wack though, and the program will fail pretty often.
+TODO.

 Setting up the project: